paylike/descriptor/README.md

 1. On your merchant account
 2. On a transaction for the reservation
 3. On each capture of a transaction
+4. On each refund of a transaction

 The descriptor on the account (1) acts as a default if you do not supply a descriptor for the transaction (2).

-If you omit the descriptor for a capture (3) it will default to that on the transaction (2).
+If you omit the descriptor for a capture (3) or refund (4) it will default to that on the transaction (2).

 As such, only the merchant account's descriptor is mandatory.